ARM: Adaptive Reasoning Model: Analysis

 \subsection{Effectiveness of Adaptive Format Selection}

 To verify that \ours{}'s format selection indeed adapts to the task at hand rather than relying on random selection, we compare \ours{}'s \textbf{Adaptive Mode} with \textbf{Instruction-Guided Mode}.
 In Instruction-Guided Mode, the reasoning format is fixed and manually specified, providing a strong baseline to test whether adaptive selection offers real benefits over using a uniform format across tasks.
 We report the accuracy of both modes in Figure~\ref{fig: adaptive_vs_instr}.
 We observe that the accuracy of the reasoning formats selected in Adaptive Mode is higher than that in Instruction-Guided Mode.
 Specifically, Adaptive Mode improves accuracy by 4.7\% on \formatOne{}, by 2.7\% on both \formatTwo{} and \formatThree{}, and even yields a slight improvement on \formatFour{}.
 These results confirm that \ours{} is not randomly switching formats but is instead learning to select an appropriate one for each task.
+Further ablation results on reasoning formats are presented in Appendix~\ref{sec: ablation_study_of_reasoning_formats}.